Table of Contents:

 Writing takes time.
 Good writing takes even longer.
 Yes, our consulting cover letter samples will give you a head start, but they still take a lot of customization to make them your own!
 We can help if you’re stuck.

 Remember that you’ll be up against thousands of other qualified candidates who are vying for the same spots.
-You should aim to produce a high quality consulting cover letter, and that won’t come overnight.
+You need to produce a high quality consulting cover letter, and that won’t come overnight.

-If you don’t know which firms you’re applying to or haven’t spoken to people at the firm yet, write as much of the letter as you can first.
+If you don’t know which firms you’re applying to or haven’t spoken to people at the firm yet, write as much of the letter as you can now.

 Your cover letter for all consulting firms will become stronger and stronger over time as you speak with more consultants.
 By networking with current consultants at the level you are applying for, you’ll figure out which firm and office are the best fit for you.
 You’ll also gain nuanced knowledge about consulting that you just can’t get from online searches.
 No, a generic consulting cover letter sample just won’t do.